sahak05/Docker-Defense-Daemon/documentations/LAZY_LOADING_QUICK_REFERENCE.md

 ## What Was Done

-Implemented **route-level code-splitting** to make your app load 40-50% faster.
+Implemented **route-level code-splitting** to make the app load 40-50% faster.

 ### The Idea in 30 Seconds